-TheOdyssey was first written down inHomeric Greek in around the 8th or 7th century BC and, by the mid-6th century BC, had become part of the Greek literary canon.
-Inantiquity, Homer's authorship was taken as true, but contemporary scholarshippredominantly assumes that theIliad and theOdyssey were composed independently, forming as part of longoral traditions.
+TheOdyssey was first composed inHomeric Greek around the 8th or 7th century BC; by the mid-6th century BC, it had become part of the Greek literary canon.
+Inantiquity, Homer's authorship was taken as true, but contemporary scholarshippredominantly assumes that theIliad and theOdyssey were composed independently, as part of longoral traditions.
 Given widespread illiteracy, the poem was performed for an audience by anaoidos orrhapsode.

 Key themes in the epic include the ideas ofnostos (νόστος; 'return', homecoming), wandering,xenia (ξενία; 'guest-friendship'), testing, and omens.
-Scholars still explore on the narrative significance of certain groups in the poem, such as women and slaves, who have larger roles than in other works of ancient literature.
+Scholars discuss the narrative prominence of certain groups within the poem, such as women and slaves, who have larger roles than in other works of ancient literature.
 This focus is especially remarkable when contrasted with theIliad, which centres the exploits of soldiers and kings during the Trojan War.

 TheOdyssey is regarded as one of the most significant works of theWestern canon.
 The firstEnglish translation of theOdyssey was in the 16th century.
 Adaptations and re-imaginings continue to be produced acrossa wide variety of media.
 In 2018, whenBBC Culture polled experts around the world to find literature's most enduring narrative, theOdyssey topped the list.